zarusz/SlimMessageBus/docs/provider_kafka.md

 SMB uses headers to pass additional metadata information with the message.
 This includes the `MessageType` (of type `string`) or in the case of request/response messages the `RequestId` (of type `string`), `ReplyTo` (of type `string`) and `Expires` (of type `long`).

 The Kafka message header values are natively binary (`byte[]`) in the underlying .NET client, as a result SMB needs to serialize the header values.
-By default the same serializer is used to serialize header values as is being used for the message serialization.
+By default the [DefaultKafkaHeaderSerializer](../src/SlimMessageBus.Host.Kafka/DefaultKafkaHeaderSerializer.cs) is used to serialize header values.
 If you need to specify a different serializer provide a specfic `IMessageSerializer` implementation (custom or one of the available serialization plugins):

 ```cs